IceJinx33/auto-err-template-fill/README.md

 Software for our ACL 2022 Main Conference Long paper (Link to be posted)

-We build propose a transformation-based framework for automating error analysis in document-level event and (N-ary) relation extraction.
+We propose a transformation-based framework for automating error analysis in document-level event and (N-ary) relation extraction.

 ![Our workflow](./image/image0.png?raw=true)